mkostrun/omega-iseries-pid-server/README.md

 ### Ramp and Soak Hot Plate from 30 deg C to 60 deg C at 1 deg C/min, Take 2

+In theory the PID controller could ramp the hot plate to set point 1 (previously set with *sp1=nnnn.n*) in amount of time given in *ramptime*, and then maintain the hot plate temperature at that value for duration of *soaktime*.
+Afterwards it would turn-off the hot plate allowing its temperature to drop to room temperature.

-This assumes you have tuned your PID controller at some point, and these values are *store*d in EEPROM
+Assuming you have tuned your PID controller at some point, and these values are *store*d in EEPROM, this is how the story is translated to commands to the server:
 ```
 sp1=30
 ```